queen's essay competition 2021 winners

 Opportunity Desk

-Queen’s Commonwealth Essay Competition (QCEC) 2024 (Win a trip to London)
+Queen’s Commonwealth Essay Competition 2021 for Aspiring Young Writers (Win a Trip to London)

 queen's essay competition 2021 winners

-Applications are open for The Queen’s Commonwealth Essay Competition (QCEC) 2024 .
-The Queen’s Commonwealth Essay Competition is the world’s oldest international writing competition.
-2024 marks 75 years of the Commonwealth.
-With thousands of young people taking part every year, it is an important way to recognise achievement, elevate youth voices and develop key skills through creative writing.
+Applications are invited for the Queen’s Commonwealth Essay Competition 2021 .
+The Queen’s Commonwealth Essay Competition is the world’s oldest international writing competition for schools, established in 1883.
+With thousands of young people taking part each year, it is an important way to recognise achievement, elevate youth voices and develop key skills through creative writing.

-• The top two winners from each category will be awarded with a trip to London for a week of educational and cultural events, culminating in a special Awards Ceremony at a royal palace.
+• Winners and runners-up will be brought to London for a week of educational and cultural events, culminating in a special Awards Ceremony.

 Eligibility